 6. Ask What Resources Are Available at Local Universities

-Many universities offer services at lower rates than seen in private practice settings.
+Many universities offer services at lower rates than therapists in private practices.
 In some cases, mental health services may only be available to students enrolled at the university.
 If you are a student, check with your university’s website for information on available mental health services.
 They are often available for free or at a steeply discounted rate.

 Outside of services for students, many universities offer discounted services to the general public.
 This is particularly common at universities that offer master’s or doctorate degree programs in counseling.
 As part of their training, students working towards their master’s degree provide therapy services.
 These students work under the supervision of licensed and experienced therapists, ensuring that the services they provide are high quality.